Changes to Federal Financial Aid Rules

 • Michigan Law’s Income-based Debt Management program (LRAP)

-The Income-Based Debt Management Program (LRAP) at the Law School provides those from the entering class of 2011 and later with maximum flexibility to choose jobs from any law-related area (excluding judicial clerkships and U-M funded fellowships), including modest-paying public interest positions, while still maintaining a reasonable lifestyle and remaining current on outstanding loan obligations.
+The Income-Based Debt Management Program (LRAP) at the Law School provides flexibility to choose modest-paying public service jobs from any law-related area (excluding judicial clerkships and U-M funded fellowships) while still maintaining a reasonable lifestyle and remaining current on outstanding loan obligations.

 Graduates whose combination of income and debt make them eligible receive assistance in meeting their loan obligations.